 Wait, THAT was the incontrovertible evidence to which my mother had referred?
 It was … nothing.

-I’m still working on Erasmus.
+I’m still working on him.
 He’s my brick wall.
 His father, John Green, was raised in Culpeper, Virginia.
-At the time of his birth, there were no fewer than twelve “John Green”s in Virginia, and mine doesn’t fit into any of the known family trees, But it’s fairly safe to assume that John Green was somehow related to the Duff Greens who immigrated from Scotland in the late 1600s.
+At the time of his birth, there were no fewer than twelve “John Green”s in Virginia, and mine doesn’t fit into any of the known family trees, But it’s fairly safe to assume that John Green was somehow related to the Duff Greens who immigrated from Scotland in the late 1600s, and very unlikely to be a Native American.

 My mother refuses to trust my research.
 Her Aunt told her we were Cherokee, and by golly, we’re Cherokee.
 I have another cousin who visited our Oklahoma ancestors in the late 1960s, and she swears they were living on the reservation.
 I can’t hold anything against Elizabeth Warren.
 She had no reason to disbelieve her family lore either.